Share Market Toolbox

 Take a look at the price chart at right (click on the image for a larger version in a new window).
 This is a weekly price chart of CBA bank from September 2010 until November 2013.
 Consider the following key points:

-Now through all this time, anyone's opinion for intrinsic value pretty much didn't matter a hoot.
+Now through all this time, anyone's opinion about the intrinsic value pretty much didn't matter a hoot.
+If you want to know what something is really worth, then sell it.
+It will be worth whatever the eventual buyer is prepared to pay for it.

 Is there a reasonable alternative?
 Well, don't forget that in reality, almost everything that might influence a company's share price has already been considered by the maajority of investors, and so is already factored into the share price.
 That is, the share price chart captures and summarises the collective opinions of the real market participants.
 It is the market participants whose opinions about price are captured in the price chart.
 If anyone believes that a stock is "worth" something quite different to the value that it is traded for on the market, then who is right?
 At the end of the day, it is the so-called "Mister Market" who is right.